Day 1: 📍Cafe By The Ruins 📍BenCab Museum 📍Baguio Museum 📍Burnham Park

 Right after breakfast, we hailed another cab to check out BenCab Museum.
 I’ve written a separate entry for my museum experience, you can read it here.

-Right outside the museum there’s strawberry taho vendor.
+Right outside the museum, there’s a strawberry taho vendor.
 Of course, we tried it!

 12:30 – Baguio Museum